intob/nsphoto2/README.md

 Website for Nicole Schafer Photo & Film.

 Built with Hugo & netlifycms.

-Hostable anywhere.
-Authentication with GitHub using a Cloudflare Worker https://github.com/dr-useless/github-oauth
+CMS access is authenticated using GitHub and a Cloudflare Worker.

 ## Getting Started

-### GitHub oauth with Cloudflare Worker
-Create a GitHub oauth app.

-Clone Cloudflare Worker repo: `git clone https://github.com/dr-useless/github-oauth`

-Install wrangler `npm install -g wrangler`

-Set secrets
-- `wrangler secret put CLIENT_ID` enter the CLIENT_ID from your GitHub oauth app
-- `wrangler secret put CLIENT_SECRET` enter the CLENT_SECRET from your GitHub oauth

 ### Hosting
 I am using Cloudflare Pages, but you can also use Netlify, Render, or any other service for hosting static sites.
-A push to master should trigger a build & deploy.
+A commit on master will trigger a build & deployment.

 ## Local Development